ansys/pyansys-dev-guide/doc/source/documentation/docstrings.rst

 * `Examples <https://numpydoc.readthedocs.io/en/latest/format.html#examples>`_

 These sections should follow the numpydoc standards.
-To avoid inconsistencies between PyAnsys libaries, adhere to the following additional standards:
+To avoid inconsistencies between PyAnsys libraries, adhere to the following additional standards: